Skip to main content

 Learn more about ordering bins for newly built houses.

-There are no changes to the collection days for general waste (red lid) and recycling (yellow lid) bins.
+There are no changes to the collection days for red lid or yellow lid bins.

-Search for your address in our calendar to find bin collection dates in your area.
+Search for your address in our calendar to find bin collection dates for your home.

-Green waste is taken to Council’s resource recovery centres.
+Green waste is taken to our resource recovery centres.
 It is then shredded and collected in bulk for processing by Council contractors who compost the green waste at their facilities.

-Schools, kindergartens, churches and businesses are not included in the city-wide green bin rollout, but may still apply for a green waste recycling bin through Council’s standard business-as-usual bin service.
+Schools, kindergartens, churches and businesses are not included in the city-wide green bin rollout.
+They may still apply for a green waste recycling bin through Council’s standard business-as-usual bin service.

 These requests will be assessed individually.
 More information on service availability and any applicable charges will be provided upon application.